AZBrandCanada/WordPress-Automatic-Email-Testing-With-Telegram-Advanced-Alerts-Serverside/ReadME.md

-Here's the updated README with instructions on how to add the script to system services:
+Here's the README with only the code snippets in code blocks for easy copying:

 ```
 # WordPress-Automatic-Email-Testing-With-Telegram-Advanced-Alerts-Serverside